Logo

 Know what you want and what your home needs before you start calling HVAC companies.

 Most homeowners will replace their heating and cooling only once or twice when living in a home.
-It is not something that people do often (most quality home air conditioning systems last 20 years or more).
+It is not something that people do often (most quality home air conditioning systems last 15 -20 years or more).
 This leaves the homeowner relying on the contractor to inform them on what they need or should get.
 Depending on the HVAC contractor this can be a bad move if they are dishonest but what is more common in the HVAC industry is that the salesperson is not fully knowledgeable on all the options, which means homeowners will not have all the correct information.
 Most HVAC contractors will give you a free estimate to replace your system.
 Some will charge a fee to diagnose and repair an HVAC system, so you must make it clear that you want a free estimate for a new HVAC system.

 What are the top 5 questions to ask your HVAC contractor

-on the phone before they come to your home for a free estimate (excluding the obvious one listed at the very top)?
+On the phone before they come to your home for a free estimate (excluding the obvious one listed at the very top)?

 • “Do you offer financing?”
 Even if you’re planning on paying for the whole amount with cash or credit card you can use this to leverage the deal later.
 I’ll tell you how, keep reading.
 If you need the payment options because your A/C broke unexpectedly, it’s good to know this before the technician or salesman comes over so you can get what you need instead of just putting a band aid on it.
-Knowing what your financial situation is so that you can budget for a new home comfort system (80% of homeowners think their AC is going to last another year or the underestimate the cost.)
+Know what your financial situation is, so you can budget for a new home comfort system (80% of homeowners think their AC is going to last another year or the underestimate the cost.)

 • “What warranties do you offer and are they backed by your company or the manufacturer, and what are the restrictions?”
 Most, if not all, air conditioning companies offer some sort of warranty.
 The most common are 1 to 5 years labor with a 10-year parts.
 The labor is commonly backed by the HVAC company installing it, while the parts are backed by the manufacturer.
 Looking at the reviews and making sure there are no bad ones of past customers complaining about how the HVAC company did not honor their warranty or had performance issues that they could not or would not resolve.